 Considering Treatment Options

 It’s important to test your hormone levels at different stages of your cycle so you have critical information about your unique cycle!
 Knowing what your test results mean can guide you to make a few possible lifestyle changes that could help improve your chances at getting pregnant.
 We’ve recommended a few things you can start doing now that could help you get that BFP!

-While we can’t increase ovarian reserve, you can ensure each and every egg has the best possible chance at conception when it is released by improving ovulation quality.
+While we can’t increase ovarian reserve, you can ensure each and every egg has the best possible chance at conception when it is released by improving ovulation health.
 The following methods are also great options if luteal phase testing shows insufficient or lack of ovulation.
 (If you are not ovulating, we recommend consulting your doctor.)

 - Seed cycling: Seed cycling involves eating certain seeds during certain phases of your cycle to promote a hormone balance.
 During the follicular phase, eating raw pumpkin and flax seeds promotes estrogen production, while sesame and sunflower seeds boost progesterone production during the luteal phase.

 - Lifestyle changes: Sometimes changes in diet, herbal supplements, or exercise habits can have positive effects on progesterone levels and ovulation health.
 Before adding any supplements, please consult your doctor.

-- Talk with your doctor: we always recommend consulting your doctor if you’re not sure of your test results or are looking for medications to improve ovulation quality.
+- Talk with your doctor: we always recommend consulting your doctor if you’re not sure of your test results or are looking for medications to improve ovulation health.

 Have questions about your Proov tests?
 Feel free to reach out to us at email@example.com!